Invisalign

 The good news is that there is no right or wrong answer here!
 Both Invisalign and braces are extremely effective teeth straightening solutions.
 But, like all dental treatments, both options come with their own set of pros and cons to be considered.

-We’ve helped many patients at our Mount Gambier dental practice break down the Invisalign vs braces debate and find the best option to suit their smile and lifestyle.
+We’ve helped many patients at our Mount Gambier and Port Fairy dental practices break down the Invisalign vs braces debate and find the best option to suit their smile and lifestyle.

 Let’s take a look at the key differences between Invisalign vs braces, as well as the pros and cons of each, so you can make a more informed choice.